-- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached, and the outcome.
+- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - Rationale behind the decision - A note of any action taken, decisions reached, and the outcome.

 4 | Safeguarding Process and Procedure

 4.1 The academy leaders will deliver their responsibilities for identifying and acting on early help needs, safeguarding and child protection in line with the policies and procedures identified in the Local Authority Safeguarding Partners policies and procedure guidance.